MoDaham/Action_Detection/README.md

 Testing: Use sample video feeds or a connected webcam.
 Test different positions and actions (sitting, lying, drinking) for accuracy.

-Enjoy improving and customizing the Patient Observation System!
+Enjoy improving and customizing the Patient Observation System :)